ataccama/sensu-plugins-go/README.md

 # Notes

 - Sensu guys have made [some libs](https://github.com/sensu-plugins/sensu-plugins-go/) to help with commonalities, those are included
-- A guy who's name sounds like a random japanese Samurai already created [some checks of his](https://github.com/hico-horiuchi/sensu-plugins-go/) - it might be worth exploring
+- There's a [repo](https://github.com/hico-horiuchi/sensu-plugins-go/) with some old Golang plugins written for Sensu 1.x - it might be worth exploring